* TSX rises 87.90 points, or 0.72 percent, at 12,293.38

-German and French leaders urged Greece to implement all financial reforms "strictly and effectively" to ensure continued euro zone assistance and reduce any chance of a debt default.
+Adding to relief, Italian Prime Minister Silvio Berlusconi won a confidence vote on an austerity plan for the euro zone's third-largest economy, and German and French leaders urged Greece to implement all financial reforms "strictly and effectively" to ensure continued euro zone assistance and reduce any chance of a debt default.
 [ID:nP6E7JV05E]

 "It appears that the confidence pendulum has swung in the favor of European contagion not spreading, therefore world growth not being threatened, therefore more confidence in second half of 2011 growth," said Robert McWhirter, a portfolio manager at Selective Asset Management Inc.